EspressoSystems/kurtosis-cdk/docs/edit-contracts.md

 git clone git@github.com:0xPolygonHermez/zkevm-contracts.git docker/local-test-zkevm-contracts
 ```

+Optional: add `docker/local-test-zkevm-contracts` to your `.gitignore` file in repo `kurtosis-cdk` to suppress git messages about the repo you just cloned.

 We don't want any nasty surprises, so let's checkout the version of this repo that's currently used in `kurtosis-cdk`:

 ```bash